scarruth1872/Magnatronic_Agent/Magnatronic Agent/Magnatronic agent.md

 Implementation Framework
 Details on the overarching framework for system implementation were not included in your summary.

+## Implementation Framework

+[Placeholder: Details on the implementation framework will be added here.]

 Is there anything specific you’d like to delve deeper into?

 describe specific tasks or functionalities does each agent focus on